-In addition to public work, I facilitate the Movement for Healing programme - established in 2017 - offering specialised yoga to people impacted by domestic abuse and sexual violence.
-I am also a non-Executive Director for CIC Mamasuze, an arts-based organisation that supports women and children refugees, asylum-seekers and migrants.
-Alongside these roles, I am a Dance Movement Psychotherapist working in both adult and children’s mental health in the charity sector.
+In addition to public work, I facilitate Movement for Healing - established in 2017 - offering specialised trauma-informed yoga to people impacted by domestic abuse and sexual violence.
+I am also a Director for CIC Mamasuze, an arts-based organisation that supports women and children refugees, asylum-seekers and migrants.
+Alongside these roles, I am a registered Dance Movement Psychotherapist working in both adult and children’s mental health.

 I have been supported and nourished by a long-standing yoga and meditation practice for over 2 decades.
 In addition to my personal practice, my introspection is anchored in verbal therapy; my joy and self-care is rooted in dance, writing, art, and time in nature.
 My professional support and accountability is accessed through monthly yoga peer-group supervision and clinical supervision.